Assam AHSEC Result 2022 (Out): Check Important Details

 ---|---|

-Make a daily plan that works for you.
+Make a daily study plan that works for you.
 When studying, having all of the required elements is just as important as having all the necessary ingredients when cooking.
 Don’t attempt to jam too many simple subjects/topics into one day, and don’t overburden yourself with difficult tasks.
-Start with an easy subject for an hour or so, then go on to a more difficult subject or issue once you’ve warmed up.
+Start with an easy subject for an hour or so, then go on to a more difficult subject or topic once you’ve warmed up.
 Study for around 2 hours, then gradually improve your level of preparedness.

 For example, if you find Mathematics challenging but English easy, start your study day by reading a chapter or two from your NCERT literary textbook for English or start with anything you deem simple.